Blade Runner 2049 (soundtrack): History

 Jóhann Jóhannsson, who had worked with Villeneuve on Prisoners, Sicario, and Arrival, was initially announced as composer for the film.
-However, Villeneuve and Jóhannsson decided to end the collaboration because Villeneuve felt the film "needed something different, and I needed to go back to something closer to Vangelis's soundtrack".
+However, Villeneuve and Jóhann decided to end the collaboration because Villeneuve felt the film "needed something different, and I needed to go back to something closer to Vangelis's soundtrack".
 New composers Hans Zimmer and Benjamin Wallfisch joined in July 2017.
-In September, Jóhannsson's agent confirmed that he was no longer involved and that he was contractually forbidden from commenting on the situation.
+In September, Jóhann's agent confirmed that he was no longer involved and that he was contractually forbidden from commenting on the situation.

 According to Epic Records, Zimmer and Wallfisch sought to continue the legacy of the original Blade Runner score by incorporating the Yamaha CS-80 synthesizer.
 Zimmer has said of the soundtrack: "First of all, I realized that Denis [Villeneuve] is a director who has a vision; he has a voice.
 Remember, I've done a lot of movies with Ridley Scott.
 So, it was important that this was an autonomous piece of work.
 Let's just be honest.
 Ridley is a hard act to follow—as is Vangelis.
 While Ben [Wallfisch] was four-years-old, I had actually experienced all of this.
 We watched and literally, as we stopped watching, we decided on the palette.
 We decided this wasn't going to be an orchestral thing.
 The story spoke to us."